NASCAR Craftsman Truck Series at Talladega Superspeedway: History

 The race was first held on October 7, 2006, as the John Deere 250.
 The race was won by future NASCAR Hall of Famer Mark Martin.
 The race also saw Todd Bodine receive a penalty for passing below the yellow line with less than ten laps to go.
-In what could have been a major moment in the championship battle, Bodine recovered from the pentaly to finish fourth and retain a 121-point lead over Johnny Benson.
+In what could have been a major moment in the championship battle, Bodine recovered from the penalty to finish fourth and retain a 121-point lead over Johnny Benson.

 In 2007, Mountain Dew would become the race sponsor and the race would be known as the Mountain Dew 250.

 The 2009 running of the race would make history for multiple reasons.
 For the first time in NASCAR National Series event, a father-daughter combo was set to race.
 Mike Wallace was joined on the entry list by his daughter, Chrissy Wallace.
 While Chrissy had run Truck Series events in the past, this was the first time her father would be one of the competitors.
 The race would also mark the first time the event had gone to overtime.

 With three laps to go in the 2010 race, a multi-car crash would bring out the caution.
 The crash saw Ron Hornaday Jr get airborne and land on its roof as it skid back onto the backing in Turn One.
 When it reached the banking, the truck began to barrel roll and once again, land on its roof.
 The accident brought out the red flag.